 It was true that the Ministry rented office space for the DEO at Chebarus Trans Nzoia East District.
 The premises were identified in 2010 through the DEB.
 Minutes of adoption of the premises are here attached for your audit review and give the basis to justify the premises.
 The Ministry involved the Ministry of Planning at all levels for valuation and advice on the amounts to pay.
-Up to January 2015 Kshs.24, 000 pm was the agreed rent and endorsed by the valuations advisory from the Ministry of Housing. and The landlord sought review of the rent payable and we liaised with the Ministry of Housing who retained the premises and advice on the amount to be paid as rent of Kshs.80, 000 per month with effect from February 2015.
+Up to January 2015 Kshs.24, 000 pm was the agreed rent and the endorsed valuations and advisory from Ministry bv the The landlord sought review of the rent payable and we liaised with the Ministry of Housing who retained the premises and advice on the amount to be paid as rent of Kshs.80, 000 per month with effect from February 2015.
 The reports from the concerned Ministry are attached for your audit review.
 The Ministry moved out of the premises in the subsequent periods when space was provided within the government premises.